Bayesian Dynamical Modeling of Fixational Eye Movements: Note on comparisons of turning-angle distributions

-In order to compare and correlate the angle distributions of individual participants as well as between simulated and observed data, it was necessary to reduce the angle distribution to a single summary value.
-An area under to curve (AUC) metric is a common solution to this problem.
-However, in our case the distributions were already densities, i.e. their AUC was, by definition, equal to 1.
-Instead we compare the AUC of the empirical cumulative density function (ECDF).
+In order to compare and correlate the distributions turning angles of individual participants as well as between simulated and observed data, it was necessary to reduce the angle distribution to a single summary value.
+The area under the curve (AUC) metric is a common solution to this problem.
+However, in our case the distributions are densities, i.e., their AUC was equal to one by definition.
+Instead, we compare the AUC of the empirical cumulative density function (ECDF).
 The ECDF is obtained by sorting the observations into unique bins and calculating the cumulative probability for each.
 By grouping and computing the ECDF AUC of each group, we can compare the similarity in the peak height of the angle distributions.